Wondering what the heck Product Qualified Leads are and how to identify them for your SaaS business?

 For instance, a good NSM for Facebook is perhaps the number of users active on the platform daily, for WhatsApp it could be how many messages a user sends.
 Similarly, AirBnB’s NSM would be the number of nights booked.
 With these metrics mapped to product strategy, Facebook could look at ways to optimize timelines, embed new features, etc. so that it remains a relevant and attractive platform for its loyal users in the long run, amid fierce competition for user attention in the same space.

-When it comes to identifying PQLs, Hubspot realized that their NSM was weekly active teams.
+When it comes to identifying PQLs, Hubspot, the most popular Inbound Marketing tool realized that their NSM was weekly active teams.
 The more weekly active teams they had, the better their freemium business would function.

 It is important to note that, much like the vision and OKR, NSM too changes over time, aligned with where the company is in its lifecycle.
 Similarly, the NSM can also help in communicating to your employees your product’s exact offering as well as growth aspirations, eliminating ambiguity and therefore reducing wastage of resources on non-important aspects that don’t directly align with the NSM.

 Again, we’re just looking at NSM basics in this article, but here’s an interesting, in-depth take on how NSM can drive growth.